Israel beats the Netherlands 4-2 in World Baseball Classic - News 12 Now

-SEOUL, South Korea (AP) — Nate Freiman’s RBI double sparked a three-run first inning on Thursday as Israel beat the Netherlands 4-2 to finish top of Pool A in the World Baseball Classic with a 3-0 record.
+SEOUL, South Korea (AP) — Nate Freiman’s RBI double sparked a three-run first inning Thursday as Israel beat the Netherlands 4-2 to finish at the top of Pool A in the World Baseball Classic with a 3-0 record.

-The Netherlands (2-1) also advanced to the next round which starts on Saturday at Tokyo Dome.
+The Netherlands (2-1) also advanced to the next round, which starts Saturday at Tokyo Dome.

 Sharlon Schoop scored on a throwing error by second baseman Tyler Krieger in the eighth to cut the lead to 4-2 but Didi Gregorious grounded into a double play to end the inning.